-The major differences between a new start-up practice and buying an established practice from a discontinuing dentist is the existence of a patient base as well as active cash flow.
+There are major differences between a new start-up practice and buying an established practice from a discontinuing dentist.
+Those are the existence of a patient base and active cash flow.

 With the opportunity to instantly support your salary, practice debt and personal expenses right off the bat, finding a practice available for purchase is a great way to jump start your career.

 Unfortunately, finding this for a low price does not guarantee a high value of cash flow.

 Look to the past few years of income documentation to get a better idea of what to expect.